Huntington Beach Desalination Plant

 The Huntington Beach Desalination Plant is a 50 e6USgal facility proposed by Poseidon Resources Corporation in Huntington Beach, California.
-The desalination plant is scheduled to be operational by 2023 at a site adjacent to the AES Huntington Beach Power Station.
+The desalination plant was scheduled to be operational by 2023 at a site adjacent to the AES Huntington Beach Power Station.
 The plant will provide additional water for Orange County and reduce the county’s reliance on imported supplies.

 Description

 The plant will provide additional water for 2.5 million residents in north and central Orange County.
 The area currently gets about 77 percent of its supply from local groundwater and the Santa Ana River; the rest is imported.
 The Orange County Water District has signed a nonbinding term sheet to buy the output to reduce the county’s reliance on treated imported supplies from the Metropolitan Water District of Southern California.
 Other local water officials such Irvine Ranch Water District didn’t want to buy expensive desalinated water for its customers as there are less expensive alternatives in the county which have not been implemented.

 Poseidon Water would lease the 11 acre from the AES Corporation.
 The similar Carlsbad Desalination Plant has been operated by Brookfield Infrastructure Partners-owned Poseidon Water since 2015.
 The sea water intakes from the 1950s-era plant will now be used to pull ocean water in for desalination as the AES power generating plant is being rebuilt to use air instead of sea water to cool the plant.
 The plant would include a brine diffuser system to help disperse the brine in the ocean upon release.